The Equalizer (1985 TV series): Literature

-A collection of novels featuring Robert McCall has been written by the original co-creator Michael Sloan.
-The first is simply entitled The Equalizer published in 2014, followed by Killed in Action: An Equalizer Novel, which was released in 2018.
+Michael Sloan wrote a series of novels about the character.
+The first is The Equalizer, published in 2014, followed by Killed in Action: An Equalizer Novel, released in 2018.
 The novels are a modern reimagining of the original series and focus on McCall leaving The Company and eventually becoming a private investigator in New York.
-It also features a number of original recurring characters from the television series such as Mickey Kostmayer, Control, and Scott McCall.
+They feature a number of original recurring characters from the television series such as Mickey Kostmayer, Control, and Scott McCall.
 A third novel, Equalizer: Requiem was released in 2020.